 The listings that appear on search engine results pages because of the relevancy between the content and the search query are organic search results.
 Organic results are considered to be the “real” results of an internet search, as opposed to the non-organic search results that may also be displayed on the SERP, such as paid advertisements, because of the quality of content on their site, not how much was paid to get it there.

+Technically, Pay Per Click (PPC) is not an SEO tactic since it focuses on paid ads instead of organic results.
 Also called cost per click, website managers and advertisers typically bid on keywords and phrases relevant to their business and target market.
 The highest bidders will obtain positions on the SERP.
 PPC advertisements are shown on search engine results that have similar related content or websites that have agreed to display ads.
 Content sites that allow ad displays typically charge a fixed price per click instead of the bidding option.